PedroCristo/README-TEST/README.md

 # Introduction
 Project milestone 2 for Code Institute Full-stack development program: JavaScript Essentials.

-This project is a quiz game using JavaScript Essentials.
-Users can play 3 different quiz games choosing different topics.
-Also they will be allowed to save their usernames on the High Scores board.
+Quiz Land is a quiz game that allows players to test their knowledge in different topics.
+In Quiz Land are available 3 differents quizzes and has 10 questions for each topic and if they could answer the question correctly they will receive points.
+Quiz Land is a good way to have fun and also learn while playing a game.

 [Live Project Here](https://pedrocristo.github.io/portfolio_project_1/index.html)